vAnglez/GenCyber-Summer-2022/Become a Black Hat Hacker/readme.md

 - Known Target (Is there enough information or knowledge about the company to perform a hack?)
 - Punishment for failure (What happens if your hack goes wrong?)

-## Great so you picked a company, now analysis (1 Hour & 45 Minutes)
+## Great so you picked a company, now analysis (45 Minutes)
 - What type of damage are we doing? (stealing accounts, disabling services, etc)
   - How much would this cost the company?
 Does the attack have meaning?
 - What are some countermeasures?
 (Should they hire a team? if not what devices should they use? if they get a team, how much would the investment be?)
   - What laws are being broken by the hack?

-*This is a general guideline but let this just be guidance for your presentation*
+*This is a general guideline but let this just be guidance for your group*

-Presentation will have to be 2-5 Minutes